 - Don't include too many elements or locations in a test.
 The larger the number, the longer the test duration will be.

 - Plan the test design in advance.
-It's not advisable to edit a test once it goes live and data starts being collected and analyzed.
+It's not advisable to edit a test after it goes live and data starts being collected and analyzed.